The historic city of Mostar in the southern Herzegovina region of Bosnia Herzegovina may not feature highly on most families holiday destination list!

 There are frequent public buses throughout the day to and from Mostar taking around three hours.
 Tickets start from as little as 5 Euro.

-A great option is to travel from Sarajevo to Mostar by train or vice versa.
+A great option is to travel from Sarajevo to Mostar by train (or vice versa) and could be completed using a family Interrail Pass.
 There are two departures a day and tickets are cheap for this scenic route.
 You must make a seat reservation.

 For the best views, sit on the left side of the train going from Sarajevo to Mostar and the right hand side when travelling in the other direction.